NULS (NULS) Price Tops $0.48 on Major Exchanges

 NULS Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as NULS directly using US dollars.
-Investors seeking to acquire NULS should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy NULS using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as NULS directly using US dollars.
+Investors seeking to acquire NULS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy NULS using one of the exchanges listed above.

 Receive News & Updates for NULS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NULS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.